capcodigital/devops-maturity/guidelines/development-practices/branching-strategy.md

 ![GitFlow](../../images/gitflow.png)

 The major weakness of this approach is the tendancy to have long lived feature branches.
-This leads to an increased likelihood of merge conflicts
+This leads to an increased likelihood of merge conflicts.
 Additionally, without proper checks, there is a risk that a release branch is missing a hotfix that had been deployed to production - effectively reintroducing the bug.